realworldocaml/book/en/08-imperative-programming.md

 imperative in nature.
 That includes not only things that mutate your program's data, but also operations that interact with the world outside of your program.
-An important example of this kind of interaction is I/O, input and output, such as operations for reading or writing data to files, terminal input and output, and network sockets.
+An important example of this kind of interaction is I/O, _i.e._, operations for reading or writing data to things like files, terminal input and output, and network sockets.

 There are multiple I/O libraries in OCaml.
 In this section we'll discuss OCaml's buffered I/O library that can be used through the